bclodge/Othello/README.md

-Currently default is Ndapth with allpha beta pruning.
+Currently default is Ndepth with alpha beta pruning.
 There is comments inside on how to switch the gamestyles if you would like to see all three.